Be Aware of Threats

 • Strangers don’t send millions of dollars to random people (you) on the internet.

-Phishing emails are often completely out-of-the-blue emails that ask you to click on a link and enter your password, may have a lot of misspelled words, or want you to download an attached picture or document.
+Phishing messages often ask you to click on a link and enter your password or want you to download an attached picture or document.
+The message may have a sense of urgency, an attempt to pique your curiosity or other appeal to your emotions.

 It’s probably a phishing scam if:

-1. The email is unexpected yet reads like you’ve been having an ongoing conversation.
+1. The message is unexpected yet reads like you’ve been having an ongoing conversation.

 • You remember when you purchased something or talked to someone.
 The scammer hopes you don’t remember.

-2. The email asks you to “update your account” by clicking on a form and entering your password, credit card number, or account number.
+2. The message asks you to “update your account” by clicking on a form and entering your password, credit card number, or account number.

 • Banks have their own domains.
 They don’t send emails from common email providers like @hotmail.com or @gmail.com.